top of page

 Educates parents about the impact of ongoing stressors and traumas (i.e., poverty, violence, racism) on our youth, including those that underlie many emotional or mental health problems;

-Promotes protective factors that build resilience and wellness among urban youth and their families; and
+Promotes protective factors that build resilience and wellness among urban youth and their families;

 Encourages help-seeking for youth and families who need more involved interventions (both early interventions and more intensive treatment).